mohsenfallahnjd/react-todo-list/README.md

 # The Simple Todo list

-This to-do list app, used from ... .
+This to-do list app, used from some tools :smile: .

 ## Development